Media Database: The Ultimate Guide

 If you’re operating in a relatively small and local information economy, there is probably only a handful of journalists who would ever even consider covering your stories.
 If this is your situation, it’s safe to say you don’t need a professional grade media database solution.

 Maintaining your own lists?

-If, on the other hand, you are operating in a bigger arena (think state-wide, national, or international) or you have a number of different publics you need to reach, then things are different.
-There may be dozens, hundreds, or even thousands of journalists and influencers who might be interested in covering your stories – but only if you can reach them.
+If, on the other hand, you are operating in a bigger arena (think state-wide, national, or international) or you have multiple different publics you need to reach, then things are different.
+There may be dozens, hundreds, or even thousands of journalists and influencers who might be interested in covering your stories—but only if you can reach them.